Out of the Closet

 “Oh, that’s not good.
 Can you show me the drawing?”

 Tommy brought a legal pad to the bed and threw himself down next to Oliver.
 He flipped to the second-last page.
-There was Balor of the Evil Eye, the headless Dullahan, and the three-headed Ellen Trehend.
+There was Evil Eye Balor, the headless Dullahan, and the three-headed Ellen Trehend.
 The space next to Evil Eye Balor was empty.

 “Are you Irish?”